Sub-Module 1.5: Custom Security Configurations

 ✓ FIPS CAPABLE

-Here the test programs shows us new details of the inner workings of the fips variant.
+Here the test program shows us new details of the inner workings of the fips variant.

 1 The main OpenSSL version is the same as in the default image